MicrosoftDocs/power-platform/power-virtual-agents/nlu-authoring-quickstart.md

     :::image type="content" source="media/nlu-authoring/nlu-quickstart-message-send.png" alt-text="Screenshot of the Send a message option.":::

 4. Type a message.
-In this example, type *How can I help you today?* in the **Type your message** prompt.
+In this example, type *How can I help you today?* in the node's text field.

     :::image type="content" source="media/nlu-authoring/nlu-quickstart-message-node.png" alt-text="Screenshot of the Message node.":::